-Sometimes you need a quick answer for the short term, but you might also benefit greatly in the long term from gradually developing a repertoire of skills and attitudes that will help your supervisions to be successful and rewarding—skills in providing direction, networking, listening, and more.
-Remember that some supervisory relationships will last several years, and that your ability to do well in 10, 20, 30 or more years depends partly on how you begin, and how you imagine the future.
+Sometimes you need a quick answer for the short term, but you might also benefit greatly in the long term from gradually developing a repertoire of skills and attitudes that will help your develop a reward and successful supervisory practice.
+Many supervisory relationships will last several years, and your ability to see great results in 10 or more years depends on how you begin and how you imagine the future.

 - professional, collegial, “near-peer” relationships;

 - promotion of the work of good students through networks; and